 - We focus on solutions that will build power (political, economic, civic, community) for the most sharply impacted communities and people.

-- We adopt anti-racist and racial justice protocols & practices
+- We adopt anti-racist and racial justice protocols & practices.

-- Data is used to drive results/impacts
+- Data is used to drive results/impacts.

 This framework centers and guides our systems change work, which includes our behaviors/practices, organizational culture and our strategies to impact the hearts and minds of the people.
 The framework also identifies the organizational “levers” that must be engaged to create transformational change to develop and build a more knowledgeable, more skilled racial analysis and a deeper commitment towards racial justice and equity.

-Three Elements Of The Framework
+Three Elements of the Framework

 causes and impacts of systemic (institutional and structural) racism in education and the necessity for racial justice and the centrality of racial justice in achieving NEA’s mission.

-- Build racial equity awareness and analytical capacity across our Association
+- Build racial equity awareness and analytical capacity across our Association.

 - Fostering understanding of key concepts such as systemic (institutional and structural) racism, implicit bias, racial equity and multiracial systemic solutions.